866-754-9315

 What does being a CASA require?

-A CASA volunteer must successfully complete a minimum of 30 hours of training plus three sessions of court room observation prior to their first case assignment.
-Each CASA volunteer must spend a minimum of 6 hours per month with the child for whom they are an advocate.
-In addition to time spent with the child, the volunteer will conduct an investigation to determine what will be a safe, permanent home as quickly as possible.
-Based on that information, the volunteer will submit a report to the court.
-A CASA is required to make a commitment to the program for 12 months or to a child until the resolution of their case, whichever comes first.
+A CASA volunteer must successfully be interviewed, screened, complete a minimum of 30 hours of training, observe court hearings, and be sworn in by the juvenile court judge prior to their first case assignment.
+Each CASA volunteer must meet regularly and consistently with the child they are assigned to.
+The volunteer will submit a report to the court for each hearing, will attend court hearings, and work collaboratively with all professionals involved in the abuse/neglect case.
+A CASA is required to make a commitment to the program for 12 months or until the resolution of their case, whichever comes first.

 What are the qualifications?

-A Montcalm CASA volunteer may be any interested citizen who is 21 years old, has a valid driver’s license, and has no history of abuse or neglect.
-A CASA must be screened, interviewed, trained, and sworn in by the Family Court Judge.
+A Montcalm CASA volunteer may be any compassionate community member who is 21 years old, has a valid driver’s license, and has no history of abuse or neglect.
+A CASA must be screened, interviewed, trained, and sworn in prior to being assigned a case.

 How do I become a CASA Volunteer?